Loading

 Synthetic fragrances and even natural fragrances, such as essential oil can potentially harm the skin.
 The American Academy of Dermatology found that synthetic fragrances are the most common cause of allergic reactions.
 Fragrances have been found to exacerbate skin conditions like eczema, rosacea, psoriasis, acne, or dermatitis.
 In another study of perfumes used in toiletries and skincare products, they found that the allergenic compounds in the fragrance mix can’t be avoided at all in the use of perfumed cosmetics.

-And we don’t really know what’s inside fragrances.
+And we don’t know what’s inside fragrances.
 A safety assessment of fragrances found that a single scent may contain 50 to 300 distinct chemicals.
 In a 2018 report mentioned in The Guardian, Women’s Voices for the Earth (WVE), a women’s health non-profit reported over 1,200 fragrance chemicals that are currently in use have been flagged as potential or known “chemicals of concern”.
-It included seven carcinogens, 15 chemicals prohibited from use in cosmetics in the EU and others cited in various international warning lists.
+It included seven carcinogens, 15 chemicals prohibited from use in cosmetics in the EU, and others cited in various international warning lists.
 Endocrine disrupters have been found as well.
 As they mimic human hormones, many researchers and advocates are particularly concerned about endocrine disruptors as they can have effects even in the smallest doses.

 Follow us on InstagramFacebookTelegram now!